-A fragment that stores NULL values (either because its range fragment or list fragment expression is IS NULL, or because an expression-based fragment is defined with NULL as its fragment expression).
-For all fragmentation strategies except round-robin, the database server returns an exception if you insert a row whose fragment key value is missing, but no NULL fragment is defined (and for expression strategies, no REMAINDER fragment is defined).
+A fragment that stores NULL values (either because its range fragment or list fragment expression is IS NULL, or because a list-based or expression-based fragment is defined with NULL as its fragment expression).
+For all fragmentation strategies except round-robin, the database server returns an exception if you insert a row whose fragment key value is missing, but no NULL fragment is defined (and for list or expression strategies, no REMAINDER fragment is defined).
 You do not need to define a NULL fragment if the fragment key column enforces a NOT NULL constraint.